GeorgeTheGGamer/Footy-Fan-Hub-App/README.md

 ![Alt text](./readme_images/login.png)

 ### User Homepage
+Username updates based on User
 ![Alt text](./readme_images/UserHomepage.png)

 ### Team Selection
 Modal overlay with searchable team cards featuring official club badges.
+Team choice is saved in a database
 ![Alt text](./readme_images/teamchoice.png)

 ### Team Dashboard
+Once logged in if there is no team choice then taken to the User Homepage.
+If there is a team choice then taken directly to the team dashboard
 Comprehensive view showing season stats, fixtures, players, and latest news.
 ![Alt text](./readme_images/teampage.png)
 ![Alt text](./readme_images/seasonstats.png)